fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Prescience
 Jesus was able to predict, or had foreknowledge, of what was hidden or unknown to others.
 One example is Jesus would answer correctly any and every question anyone asked him.
 Another example is Jesus knew what people had just eaten, as well as what they had stored in their homes.

-Table of food from heaven
+#### Table of food from heaven

 In the fifth chapter of the Quran, al-Ma'ida (5) 112–115, a narration mentions the disciples of Jesus requesting a table laden with food, and for it to be a special day of commemoration for them in the future.
 This may be a possible reference to the Eucharist according to professor of Islamic and Arabic studies W. Montgomery Watt (d.
 2006).
 According to professor of comparative religions Geoffrey Parrinder (d.
 2005), it is unclear if this story parallels the Gospel's Last Supper or the feeding the multitude, but may be tied to the Arabic word ʿīd (Muslim festival):

-One time the disciples said, O Jesus, son of Mary, can your Lord send down for us a table from heaven?
-He said, Fear God if you are believers.
-They said We want to eat of it, and that our hearts may be at peace, and we may know you have spoken truthfully and be among the witnesses to it.
-Jesus, son of Mary, said, O God our Lord send down upon us a table from heaven, to be for us a festival, for the first of us and the last of us, and a sign from you: and give provision (of food) to us, for you are the best of providers.
-God said I am sending it down for you.
+    Allah the Exalted said: (Remember) when the disciples said: "0 Jesus, son of Mary!
+Can your Lord send down to us a table spread (with food) from heaven?"
+Jesus said: "Fear Allah, if you are indeed believers."
+They said: "We wish to eat thereof and to be stronger in Faith, and to know that you have indeed told us the truth and that we ourselves be its witnesses."

+    Jesus, son of Mary, said: "0 Allah, our Lord!
+Send us from heaven a table spread (with food) that there may be for us - for the first and the last of us - a festival and a sign from You; and provide us sustenance, for You are the Best of sustainers."
+Allah said: "I am going to send it down unto you, but if any of you after that disbelieves, then I will punish him with a torment such as Iha ye not inflicted on anyone among (all) the Alamin (mankind and jinn)."
+    Quran Ayah 5:112-116

 In a record by the Sunni exegete Tabari, before the last supper, the threat of death made him anxious.
 Therefore, Jesus invited his disciples for the last supper.
 After the meal, he washed their hands and performed their ablutions to wipe their hands on his clothing.
 Afterwards Jesus replied to them: "As for that I have done to you tonight, in that I served you the meal and washed your hands in person, let it be an example for you.
 Since you indeed consider me to be better than you, do not be haughty in relation to each other but rather expand yourselves for each other as I have expanded myself for you."
 After instructing the disciples in his teachings, Jesus foretells that one of them would deny him and another betray him.
 However, in accordance with Islamic views on Jesus' death, just a corpse in semblance of Jesus was crucified and Jesus himself was raised to God.